ionic-team/ionic-docs/docs/api/slides.md

 import Slots from '@site/static/auto-generated/slides/slots.md';

 <head>
-  <title>Ion-Slides: Mobile Touch Slider with Built-In & Custom Animation</title>
+  <title>ion-slides: Mobile Touch Slider with Built-In & Custom Animation</title>
   <meta name="description" content="Ion-Slides is a multi-section container which offers custom and built-in mobile touch slider animation effects.
 See how Ion-Slides works with iOS and Android." />
 </head>